 Social media usage in Germany is lower than in most other developed countries.
-35% of the population being over age 55, a lower percentage of highly educated people on social media, and a general concern over data privacy are possible reasons for this.
+35% of the population is over age 55, a lower percentage of highly educated people on social media, and a general concern over data privacy are possible reasons for this.

 Nonetheless, social media is a rapidly growing media source in Germany, especially among young professionals, and has contributed significantly to a higher awareness about foreign products and services.
-Over 80% of German millennials use social media with Facebook, Xing, LinkedIn, and Google+ being the most popular social networks.
+Over 80% of German millennials use social media, with Facebook, Xing, LinkedIn, and Google+ being the most popular social networks.

 - Facebook controls over 90% of the German social media market and has over 27 million German users, and is used for both B2B and B2C marketing.
 Build a solid Facebook page for your business and engage your audience in German!

 - Xing is Germany’s version of LinkedIn and (with over 10 million users) is more popular than LinkedIn.
 20% of professionals in Germany, Austria, and Switzerland use Xing.
 Because Xing and LinkedIn are both popular social networks among German professionals, we recommend establishing your presence on both.

 - Google+ is a good alternative to Twitter in Germany since German is very descriptive as a language so Twitter’s 140-character limit makes content marketing difficult in German.
 Many German businesses with large numbers of followers are active on Google+.
 So, building a community on Google+ would be especially advantageous if you’re engaging in B2B sales.

 3. Be mobile-friendly and publish content that is data-friendly

 According to a survey of German consumers in eMarketer, in January 2016:

 In short – Germany is heavily reliant on mobile technology (this may be partly due to many German companies prohibiting access to social media sites), and this reliance on mobile is expected to increase.